slowernews/wisdom-tldr/chapters/chapter_1_self.md

 – Erik Vance
 -->

-> *'If you are depressed you are living in the past. <br>
+> *'If you are depressed you are living in the past.
-If you are anxious you are living in the future. <br>
+If you are anxious you are living in the future.
 If you are at peace you are living in the present.' -- Lao Tzu*

 <!-- ligar com #on-control -->